Azure/CARML-Learn/docs/wiki/Lab 7 - Contribution.md

     output route array = routeTable.properties.routes
     ```

-1. As adding a output is a feature update, also update the `version.json` file, incrementing the minor version number by 1.
+1. As adding an output is a feature update, we also have to update the `version.json` file, incrementing the minor version number by 1.

 # Step 3 - Run local test(s)